Nebraska State Championships - HobbyTown USA South Pointe - Sat Dec 5th.

 1. Each deck can only have one creature type and each deck must have a minimum of 1/3 creature cards at all times even after sideboarding.
 Each sideboard can have 15 cards including more of the same creatures.
 However if you sideboard out a creature card you must replace it with a creature card from your sideboard in order to maintain 1/3 creature cards in your deck at all times.

 3. A card that would become a creature when special circumstances are met or that have an activated ability that turns them into a creature can be used in decks that have that as it’s creature type.
 Veiled Serpent could be used in a Serpent deck because it says in the text that the creature created from the enchantment is counted as a Serpent.
-Chimeric Idol could be used in an Artifact Creature deck because it says that it turns into an artifact creature when activated.
+Treetop Village could be used in an Ape Creature deck because it says that it turns into an Ape creature when activated.
 But these cards do not count towards the minimum of 1/3 creature cards per deck.
+Lands, Enchantments, or Artifacts are examples of cards of this type.

 4. Most creatures that previously stated that they count as a creature type has been changed to be that creature type.
 Sliver Queen used to say on the card that Sliver Queen counts as a Sliver.
 However it has now been reworded as Legendary Creature – Sliver.
 So you could use Sliver Queen in your deck as 1 of creatures required.

 5. Non Creature Cards that create token creatures are playable only if the token creature created is of the type consistent with the deck.
-Call of the Herd in an Elephant deck because the token creature is an elephant.
+Call of the Herd could be used in an Elephant deck because the token creature is an elephant.
 If a card produces two different types of creatures it cannot be played in either creature deck because it creates creatures that are not consistant with the creature type of that deck.
 For instance, Decree of Justice creates both Soldier and Angel tokens so it cannot be played.
-If there are ever enough Angel Soldier creatures it could be played.
+If there are ever enough Angel Soldier creatures it could be played in an Angel Soldier deck.
 Currently there are none but that's not to say there could never be or that some other example might exist.
+Sorceries, Instants, Artifacts, Enchantments, or Planeswalkers all have one or several cards that produce token creatures.
+If you use any card that produces a token creature make sure it produces a token of the same type as the creature you are playing.

 6. Creatures that create token creatures are playable in a deck even though the token creatures are not of the same creature type as the rest of the creatures in the deck.
 Deranged Hermit is an Elf.
 He could be used in an Elf deck because he is an Elf even though the creatures he creates are Squirrels.